eastgenomics/primer_designer/README.md

 -f
   (optional) A flag to change the FLANK region used to design primers around.
 It is the number of bases before and after the indicated position.

+Primer designer may also be called via the `bulk_design.py` script, this allows for passing a `.txt` file of multiple regions at once and outputs a `.zip` file of designer primer reports.
 ***